Monday, November 19, 2018

 The most famous landmark in Kuching, the Sarawak State Legislative Assembly is visible from the hotel and within walking distance.
 To visit this landmark, we had to walk across Sarawak River via the "Crooked Pedestrian Bridge", which the local people like to call it.
 Our hotel is at the southern bank of Sarawak River within Kuching South City while the Legislative Building is at the northern bank within the Kuching North City.

 We hailed a boatman of a little boat who spent half an hour taking us around the vicinity of the Crooked Bridge.
 He too had this to say: "Someone you know who made a lot of money out of this bridge" after I said that the bridge must have been an expensive project.
+I knew he was referring to Sarawak former CM, Taib Mahmud.

 Personally, I think the Crooked Bridge is a good project.
-The light-up bridge at night attract a lot of visitors.
+The lighted-up bridge at night attract a lot of visitors.
 But I believe most are drawn to see the musical fountain built near the northern end of the bridge in front of the Legislative Building.

 A friend in Kuching recommended us to dine at Lepau - a restaurant that serves Orang Ulu and Dayak food.
 This turned out to be a new culinary experience.